pscally1005/pscally1005.github.io/_posts/delete/DELETE2024-04-27-bean-brookie.markdown

 - The brownie layer is naturally sweetened with dates.
 Using the same amount by weight of raisins or figs would also work as a replacement for dates.
 For a lower <a href="/misc/hidden-sugar">sugar</a> option, replace both the dates and the milk with overripe bananas, about 1.5 large or 165 g

 - Transfer the brownie batter to the pan.
-Using a silicone spatula, smooth out the batter.
+Using a <a href="https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605">silicone spatula</a>, smooth out the batter.
 Lightly wetting your fingers and using your hands to spread it to all sides make it easier and stick less.
 Optionally, top with chocolate chips
 - <center><img src="/assets/Food/Healthier Dessert/Bean Brookies/bean-brookies-5.jpg" alt="" class="instruction-image"></center>

 - Moving on to the blondie layer, repeat the same steps with the blondie ingredients - chickpeas, oat flour, dates, peanut butter, baking powder, milk, and vanilla.
 For a nut free replacement, you can use the same amount by weight (64 g) of any seed butter (pumpkin seed or sunflower seed), or half an overripe banana

 - The blondie layer is naturally sweetened with dates.
 Using the same amount by weight of raisins or figs would also work as a replacement for dates.
 For a lower <a href="/misc/hidden-sugar">sugar</a> option, replace both the dates and the milk with overripe bananas, about 1.5 large or 165 g

 - Transfer the blondie batter to the pan on top of the brownies.
-Using a silicone spatula, smooth out the batter.
+Using a <a href="https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605">silicone spatula</a>, smooth out the batter.
 Lightly wetting your fingers and using your hands to spread it to all sides make it easier and stick less.
 Optionally, top with chocolate chips
 - <center><img src="/assets/Food/Healthier Dessert/Bean Brookies/bean-brookies-8.jpg" alt="" class="instruction-image"></center>

 - Bake at 350F for about 20-25 minutes, or until a toothpick comes out fairly clean.
 A few crumbs left is generally ok.
 The brookies will firm up much more as they cool, so they should look a bit underdone